vtexdocs/help-center-content/docs/known-issues/en/the-holiday-is-not-shown-in-the-list-after-using-the-api-to-create-put.md

 ---
-title: The holiday is not shown in the list after using the API to create (PUT)
+title: 'The holiday is not shown in the list after using the API to create (PUT)'
 id: WqzSTP6oFwk4MbGaO5mIU
 status: PUBLISHED
 createdAt: 2022-05-02T22:26:55.630Z